 Online Configuration changes:

 Foxhall’s 3CX and Yeastar systems are fully accessible through secure Internet links.
 That means that we can take a ‘pre-COVID-19’ backup of the system configuration.
 We can then alter call flows and voicemail targets to better match ‘emergency’ needs – with remote working staff taking responsibility for different aspects of the business from their home offices.
-When the pandemic has passed, we can restore ‘normal’ service in a couple of minutes using that back-up file.
+After the pandemic has passed, we can restore ‘normal’ service in a couple of minutes using that back-up file.
 Notably, all these changes can be done while observing social-isolation rules.

 Voice-mail to e-mail: